A Comprehensive Guide to

 Buy Me a Beer?

 If you've had an amazing outing thanks in part to any resource on this project, please send a little thank you to support keeping it online for your future trip planning and for others.
 This is a totally independent piece of work.
 It has no business model.
 The occasional donations help pay to maintain the website and spend time developing more resources.
-And maybe buying a beer.

 Cheers!